Viral Load, U=U and What "Undetectable" Really Means

 • Maintaining treatment without interruption

 If medication stops, viral load can rise again.
 This is why ongoing treatment matters.
+If you do not know ART status and the exposure was recent, your next step is usually a time based plan, see window periods.

 Does U=U apply to every type of sexual contact?

-Yes — vaginal and anal sex pose no transmission risk when viral load is undetectable.
+Yes, vaginal and anal sex pose no transmission risk when viral load is undetectable.

 What U=U means for anxiety and relationships

-If you’re unsure about viral load — you can calculate risk clearly
+If you’re unsure about viral load, you can calculate risk clearly

 Get a personalised HIV risk report